xRobeSx/kmd-gpu-mining/README.md

         }
     ],
 ```
 *Please note: You must change the first 3 addresses to your personal ones.
-Also change RPCport, RPCusername and RPCpassword to the ones set in your komodod komodo.conf file.
+Also change RPCport, RPCusername and RPCpassword to the ones set in your komodod komodo.conf file.*

-Payment Processing is set to false.
-This is because we're mining locally, and not running it as a pool.
+*Payment Processing is set to false.
+This is because we're mining locally, and not running it as an online pool.*
-*

 **Step 11.
 Start KMD-Nomp**